Dare to dazzle? Cobia recipes are your key to sensational, show-stopping dishes that taste as good as they look!

 How long does cobia take to cook?

-Cobia cooks quickly, usually in about 8-10 minutes per inch of thickness at 375°F (190°C).
-The fish is ready when it flakes easily with a fork and turns opaque in the center.
+Cooks quickly—about 8-10 minutes per inch of thickness at 375°F (190°C).
+Ready when it flakes easily with a fork and turns opaque in the center.

-“A good side dish is like the supporting actor in a movie—it may not steal the show, but it makes the star shine brighter.” 🥗✨
+“Good side dishes are like supporting actors—they don’t steal the show, but they make the star shine brighter.”